benno094/pdf-anki/README.md

 - An OpenAI API key
 - Anki running with AnkiConnect installed (Addon #: 2055492159)
-- No needed, but highly recommend AnKing Notetype (Addon #: 952691989)
+- Not needed, but highly recommend AnKing Notetype (Addon #: 952691989)

 *If compiling to run locally:*
 - An OpenAI key